madhav1991/LogViewer/README.md

     - Ensure the component is accessible for users with disabilities by adhering to accessibility guidelines.
 - Testability:
     - Implement unit tests to cover core functionalities such as data fetching, parsing, and rendering.
+- Responsiveness
+    - The application should be responsive across different device sizes.
+- Error Handling
+    - The application should be able to handle scenarios where the API fails without any response or returns no data at all.

 ### API